-The Trustees will confirm that they are legally free to dispose of an item.
+The Trustees will confirm on the advice of the Curatorial Committee that they are legally free to dispose of an item.
 The Head of Collections Services shall confirm this in writing before any further steps are taken.
 Agreements on disposal made with donors will also be taken into account.
 Cases where the donor has implied or expressed preference against disposal will be considered.

 When disposal is motivated by curatorial reasons the procedures outlined below will be followed and the method of disposal may be by gift, sale, exchange or as a last resort - destruction.

-The Curatorial Meeting will firstly recommend objects for disposal to the Director (except in cases outlined in 9.13 and 22.7).
+The Acquisitions Group will firstly recommend objects for disposal to the Director (except in cases outlined in 9.13 and 22.7).
 The decision to dispose of material from the Collection by any means will be taken by the Trustees only after full consideration of the reasons for disposal.

 The Director, acting on advice from the Chief Curator and other colleagues as appropriate, shall outline the case to the Trustees; it shall not be on the basis of a curator acting alone.
 No fewer than ten Trustees must vote in favour of a recommendation on the proposed item(s) for de-accessioning, and to approve the recommended mode of disposal.